dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 # So what do we get out of the box?

-- REST: RESTful Web Services
+- RESTful Web Services
 - Serialization
 - HAL: Hypertext Application Language
 - HTTP Basic Authentication

-^ This module exposes entities and other resources as a RESTful web API.
+^ Which exposes entities and other resources as a RESTful web API.
 ^ It provides a service for serialization of data to and from formats such as JSON and XML.
-^ It serializes entities using Hypertext Application Language.
+^ The HAL responses are the same as the normal JSON responses with an added _links key that contains more info about the requested data.
-^ This module faciliates the use of an username and password for authentication when making calls to the REST API.
+^ This module faciliates the use of a username and password for authentication when making calls to the REST API.

 ---

 ## __*3 ways*__ to create a REST API with Drupal 8

+^ Now that we've gone through all of the available out of the box core modules, let's talk about 3 ways in which we can implement them.

 ---